 Allergy friendly ingredients

 Gluten free flour - I have been using Bob's Red Mill gluten free all-purpose flour blend.
 This seems to work well in most recipes including this one.
-You can use any gluten free flour blend that you like or mix your own.
+You can try different gluten free flour blends but because they vary so much, the end result might vary.

 Dairy free milk alternative - This provides moisture for the cake.
 I use oat milk because I like the thicker, creamier consistency than other types of milk substitutes.
 I think this would work with any of the milk substitutes though.